 DESIRED IMPACT

-The impact of the Christian community has already been deeply felt throughout the Chepang community.
-People are coming to Christ as they see the Lord work and move through His people.
-Since Mission ONE’s involvement, a second church has been planted on the outskirts of the village, where the majority of the people who live there have not been reached by or connected to the local church.
-In addition, our partner intentionally and strategically invited the Nepalese government to witness the work we were doing with the Cave People.
-While the government is notoriously anti- Christian, God has moved the hearts of those government officials and they were inspired by the efforts to empower the Cave People to be more locally sustained.
-This ultimately led to the government officially recognizing the Cave People as a legal municipality within their region!
-They have since started making a road to the village, and even funded the construction of homes and a church building!
+In addition, our partner intentionally and strategically invited the Nepalese government to witness the work we are doing with the Cave People.
+While the government is notoriously anti-Christian, God has moved the hearts of the government officials as they were inspired by our efforts to empower the Cave People to be more locally sustained.
+This ultimately led to the government officially recognizing the Cave People as a legal municipality within their region.
+They have since started making a road to the village, and even funded the construction of homes and a church building.
 The government is now also invested in the long-term development of the village.

 The hope is that God would continue to bless this holistic ministry to the Cave People so that their village can be locally sustained through the farm, the local church would continue to grow, and that this ministry model can be eventually extended to other Nepalese communities in need.